geb/geb/doc/manual/src/chapters/040-pages.md

         assert at(HelpPage)
     }

-The `to` value will be implictly used as an argument to the content's `click()` method, effectively setting the new page type.
+The `to` value will be implicitly used as an argument to the content's `click()` method, effectively setting the new page type and verifying its at checker.
 See the section on [clicking content][clicking] for how this changes the browser's page object.

 The list variant can also be used…